ksu-is/C-Suite-Crawler/README.md

 The scraper tool may only scrap data to show who is in a position at the company.
 It may be too hard to target c-level executives.

+The coders have installed bs4 to utilize beautiful soup

+bs4 will allow coders to use a simple scraper tool.